 The board took into consideration Directive 2006/43/EC as amended by Directive 2014/56/EU and its implementation by Royal Decree of 8 December 2016, effective as of 1 January 2017 (the "Decree").
-Pursuant to such current EU and Dutch legislation, every public interest entity (a "PIE") is required to have an audit committee.
-The Company, because of its listed securities, qualifies as a PIE and is therefore, in principle, bound by this obligation.
-However, since its Parent Company has an audit committee that complies with the requirements included in Directive 2006/43/EC as amended by Directive 2014/56/EU and Regulation (EU) No 537/2014, the Decree exempts the Company from the obligation to have its own audit committee, where there is a delegation of the public governance compliance obligations as regards the Company to the Audit Committee of the Parent Company.
+Pursuant to such current EU and Dutch legislation, every public interest entity (a "PIE") is required to the effective and its committee.
+The Company, because of its listed securities, qualifies as a PIE and is therefore difficult interest only because of its Parent Company has an audit committee that complex with the requirements included in Directive 2006/43/EC as amended by Directive 2014/56/EU and Regulation (EU) No 537/2014, the Decree exempts the Company from the obligation to have its own audit committee, where there is a delegation of the public governance compliance obligations as regards the Company to the Audit Committee of the Parent Company.